cedadev/ipcc_ddc_site/ddc_faqs.md

  are a number of ways GCM changes and observed data may be combined:</p>

  <UL>
- <LI>The same GCM change value may be added to each observational
+ <li>The same GCM change value may be added to each observational
- data point or grid cell that exists within the respective GCM gridbox.
+ data point or grid cell that exists within the respective GCM gridbox.</li>
- <LI>GCM change values may be interpolated to the appropriate
+ <li>GCM change values may be interpolated to the appropriate
- observed resolution using a variety of simple spatial interpolation methods (e.g. linear interpolation or gaussian space-filtering).
+ observed resolution using a variety of simple spatial interpolation methods (e.g. linear interpolation or gaussian space-filtering).</li>
- <LI>GCM change values may be 'downscaled' to the appropriate
+ <li>GCM change values may be 'downscaled' to the appropriate
- observed resolution using a variety of dynamical or empirical techniques (see <A HREF="#anchor1173464" TARGET="frame256263">Question below)</A>.
+ observed resolution using a variety of dynamical or empirical techniques (see <A HREF="#anchor1173464" TARGET="frame256263">Question below)</A>.</li>
  </UL>

  <p>Whatever method is used, be careful to combine variables that